confluentinc/ide-sidecar/CONTRIBUTING.md

 ```
 Open the link shown in the `sign_in_uri` in your browser.
 Hovering your mouse over the link and pressing `Cmd` key may turn it into a clickable link.

-Listing connections again:
+After authenticating with Confluent Cloud in your browser, list the connections again:

 ```shell
 curl -s -H "Content-Type:application/json" -H "Authorization: Bearer ${DTX_ACCESS_TOKEN}" http://localhost:26636/gateway/v1/connections | jq -r .
 ```
-will include the CCloud connection and its `status.authentication.status` will be `VALID_TOKEN`, signifying the session has been authenticated:
+The response should include the CCloud connection and its `status.authentication.status` should equal `VALID_TOKEN`, signifying the session has been authenticated:

 ```json
 {